 While such an X-heavy year may point at a renewed interest in creating a shared universe between the films––that is a natural response to this type of schedule since it is basically what Marvel has done to establish its own––that is probably more speculation than likelihood.
 If we can pull anything from this schedule it is that despite the public lashing X-Men: Apocalypse took, and with the success of Deadpool and Logan, Fox is willing to put more faith and muscle behind their Marvel franchise in the face of Marvel Studios’ general dominance in the last decade.
 This is important because, in the wake of that cinematic giant, Fox seems to be finding its own path and voice and is making a different animal rather than just playing in the shadow of what’s been done before, and the new ideas that Fox has recently brought to the table are things that people seem to enjoy.
 With hope they keep experimenting and help keep the superhero movie genre on its toes in general.

-In what may be a first for the website, a Week in Geek post will go up before its associated episode (link will be broken until Friday).
+In what may be a first for the website, a Week in Geek post will go up before its associated episode.
 When writing up responses to an exposition or convention, however, timeliness is key.
 For the second year in a row, I attended the Sacramento Indie Arcade Expo which is held in West Sacramento (a different city than Sacramento, believe it or not; in fact, it’s in a separate county).
 It’s still a small show but they are able to cram a lot of developers––40 in all, both video game and tabletop––into the two large rooms (and then some) dedicated to the event.
 A variety of game styles and platforms were on display; the most numerous were mobile/tablet games with a fair VR representation as well.

 Though there were a lot of games, the few that really drew my attention are discussed below (games are listed in alphabetical order, not in order of judgement nor preference):